Frequently Asked Questions

-This is where developers build user interfaces (UIs), an important part of user interactivity when it comes to navigating an app or website.
+Front-end development involves the creation of user interfaces, an important part of user interactivity when it comes to navigating an app or website.

 Full stack development occurs when both front-end development and back-end development take place.